Diary of a Carnivore: 30 Days of Eating Only Meat

 Hey there!
-My name’s Jake, and I decided to do something wild: I went full carnivore for 30 days.
+I'm Jake, and I decided to do something wild: I went full carnivore for 30 days.

 That's right—no fruits, no veggies, no grains.
 Just meat.
 All day, every day.

 Why?
-I’ve been feeling tired, bloated, and honestly kind of foggy lately.
-I hit the gym a few times a week, but my energy was crashing mid-workout, and my recovery was slow.
+I'd been feeling tired, bloated, and honestly kind of foggy lately.
+My energy was crashing mid-workout, and my recovery was slow.
 I kept hearing people in fitness circles talk about the carnivore diet—how going all-in on meat helped them cut fat, boost mental clarity, and feel stronger than ever.

 So I figured, why not me?